 Ray Fiset received his certification as a Level I operator in 2013.
 Ray has been working under the direction of our primary operator, Roy, for the past year.

 Trevor Davidson is our meter reader.
 He also does the brushing out/weed eating around the hydrants, standpipes, pump houses and reservoirs of the district.
 Occasionally he helps with the maintenance work under the supervision of one of our operators.
 Some of you may have seen him in his orange coveralls along the roads of the district as he moves from meter to meter.
 Meter reading is done around the end of the toll period.
-Although the toll periods are at the end of March, June, September and December, the meters can be read anytime from a few days before the end of the month to a few days after depending on Trevor's availability, the weather and other factors.
+Although the toll periods are approximately at the end of January, March, May, July, September and November, the meters can be read anytime from a few days before the end of the month to a few days after depending on Trevor's availability, the weather and other factors.

 John McCrea and Paul White also help out with maintenance and repairs on a regular basis, working under our lead operator.